 For Employers and Schools

-- Legal liability due to missed red flags
+- Legal liability from overlooked digital red flags

-- Reputational harm if burner activity is discovered later
+- Reputational damage if anonymous activity is later uncovered

 Use social media screening tools to protect your organization from bad hires or damaging partnerships.